-The Depth of Sweetening: How Learning Gemara and Torah Novellae Nullify Judgments
+The Depth of Sweetening: How Studying Gemara and Torah Novellae Nullify Judgments

 Lesson No. 32 | Lesson 1 - (Continued from No. 31) Friday Morning, Parashas Matos, 23 Tammuz 5755

-A profound article explaining how studying Torah in depth and creating chiddushim (novel Torah insights) in Shas (the Talmud) and Poskim (Halachic authorities) elevates a person to the Sefirah of Binah (Understanding), which is the root of judgments.
-Through enthusiasm in study and the joy of pilpul (analytical debate), all harsh decrees can be sweetened (mitigated) from upon the Jewish people.
+An in-depth article explaining how studying Torah with intense concentration and creating chiddushim (novellae) in Shas (the Talmud) and Poskim (Halachic deciders) elevates a person to the Sefirah of Binah (Understanding), which is the root of judgments.
+Through enthusiasm in study and the joy of pilpul (analytical debate), one can sweeten all harsh decrees from upon the Jewish people.

 The Daily Schedule and the Connection to the Supernal Chariot

 A person must strengthen himself like a lion to wake up in the morning for the service of his Creator, so that he awakens the dawn.
-In the morning, we are incorporated into the aspect of the 'lion' of the Supernal Chariot.
-Afterward, during Minchah (the afternoon prayer), we must be incorporated into the 'ox' in order to rectify the sin of the Golden Calf (since the word 'Minchah' shares the same gematria/numerical value as 'Egel' - calf).
-And in the evening, at Chatzos (midnight), we are incorporated into the aspect of 'man' in the Chariot.
+In the morning, we are incorporated into the aspect of the "lion" in the Supernal Chariot.
+Afterward, during Minchah (the afternoon prayer), we must be incorporated into the "ox" in order to rectify the sin of the Golden Calf (since "Minchah" has the same numerical value as "Egel" - calf).
+Finally, during Maariv (the evening prayer) at Chatzos (midnight), we are incorporated into the aspect of "man" in the Chariot.

 Therefore, the importance of keeping to the proper times is immense.
-One must not be late for the time of prayer, because the letters of the prayer are what arrange the hours of the morning and the night.
+It is forbidden to delay the time of prayer, because the letters of the prayer are what organize the hours of the morning and the night.
 If the night ends and a person has not prayed, it turns out that the entire night was left abandoned and everything proceeds out of order.
-When prayer is held in its proper sequence, the entire day is planned and arranged properly.
+When prayer takes place in its proper order, the entire day is planned and organized correctly.

-"I Have Set Hashem Before Me" – The Secret of Learning Gemara
+"I Have Placed Hashem Before Me" – The Secret of Studying Gemara

-In order to merit the spiritual level of "I have set Hashem before me always," where the Tetragrammaton (the holy Name of Hashem) constantly shines before one's eyes, the only path is through learning Gemara.
-The entire Gemara is composed of awesome yichudim (Kabbalistic unifications).
-If a person does not have the study of Gemara, he will not be able to hold the Name of Hashem before his eyes.
+In order to merit the spiritual level of "I have placed Hashem before me always," where the Tetragrammaton (the holy Name of Hashem) constantly shines before one's eyes, the only way is through studying the Gemara.
+The entire Gemara is composed of awesome *yichudim* (Kabbalistic unifications).
+If a person does not study Gemara, he will not be able to hold the Name of Hashem before his eyes.

-When a person learns in depth, he becomes an aspect of a "revealer of depths."
-On the Day of Judgment, when a person wants to sweeten the judgments, he must learn with depth and intense concentration.
-When Hashem sees that judgments are overpowering the Jewish people, the greatest sweetening is achieved through the study of "Razin d'Oraisa" – the secrets of the Torah.
+When a person studies with depth, he becomes an aspect of a "revealer of depths."
+On the Day of Judgment, when a person wants to sweeten the judgments, he must study with depth and intense concentration.
+When Hashem sees that judgments are overpowering the Jewish people, the greatest sweetening is achieved through studying "Razin d'Oraisa" – the secrets of the Torah.
 This is the peak of profundity and true depth, and through this, the judgments are immediately nullified.

 A wondrous hint is brought in the name of Rabbi Tzvi of Urgov on the verse: